BigBangInfinity/Encode_SolidityBootcamp_Homework/Week2/report.md

-Report for homework Week 2
+# Report for Homework Week 2